 Flightpath Magazine B-17 At Black Cat Pass by Steve Birdsall

-Thanks to Edward Rogers and Richard Rudd for additional information
+Thanks to Bruce Hoy, Edward Rogers and Richard Rudd for additional information

 Are you a relative or associated with any person mentioned?